l7mp/stunner/docs/SECURITY.md

         - namespace: media-plane
 ```

+> **Note**
-To avoid potential misuse, STUNner disables open wildcard access to the entire cluster.
-(Note that
+To avoid potential misuse, STUNner disables open wildcard access to the entire cluster unless explicitly requested to do so by a [specifying an open StaticService as a backend](GATEWAY.md#staticservice).
-in the [standalone mode](OBSOLETE.md) the user can still explicitly create an open `stunnerd`
-cluster, but this is discouraged).

-For hardened deployments, it is possible to add a second level of isolation between STUNner and the
-rest of the workload using the Kubernetes NetworkPolicy facility.
-Creating a NetworkPolicy will
-essentially implement a firewall, blocking all access from the source to the target workload except
-the services explicitly whitelisted by the user.
-The below example allows access from STUNner to
-*any* media server pod labeled as `app=media-server` in the `default` namespace over the UDP port
-range `[10000:20000]`, but nothing else.
+For hardened deployments, it is possible to add a second level of isolation between STUNner and the rest of the workload using the Kubernetes NetworkPolicy facility.
+Creating a NetworkPolicy will essentially implement a firewall, blocking all access from the source to the target workload except the services explicitly whitelisted by the user.
+The below example allows access from STUNner to *any* media server pod labeled as `app=media-server` in the `default` namespace over the UDP port range `[10000:20000]`, but nothing else.

 ```yaml
 apiVersion: networking.k8s.io/v1